 Lloyd's recognizes the difficulties involved in modelling losses from Contingent Business Interruption (CBI) covers.
 Managing agents should therefore exclude CBI losses from this event.

 2.2 EXPOSURE INFORMATION FOR NORTH-EAST HURRICANE

-Table 4 lists the main ports that would be affected by the windstorm that managing agents should consider in assessing their potential exposures.
-They should also give regard to exposures in smaller ports that fall within the footprint of the event.
+Table 4 lists the main affected ports that managing agents should consider in assessing their potential exposures.
+They should also consider smaller ports that fall within the footprint of the event.